How to Achieve Better Results with Spinning

 1. Warm up before spinning

-Spinning lessons have a normal length of around 50 minutes.
-For trained cyclists this is a very short amount of time, when this time includes both warm up, intervals and cool down.
+Spinning lessons have an average length of around 50 minutes.
+This is a brief amount of time for trained cyclists, which includes both warm-ups, intervals, and cool down.

 Remember that most spinning lessons are made for people who are not very familiar with cycling training.
-Therefore, I suggest you do a quick warm-up before you enter the spinning room in order to get more training time.
+Therefore, I suggest you do a quick warm-up before entering the spinning room to get more training time.

 2. Drink water with electrolytes and carbohydrates

-Spinning rooms have a very high temperature and high humidity.
-Therefore, it is quite normal to sweat much more than you are used to.
+Spinning rooms have a very high temperature and high humidity and no wind.
+Therefore, it is pretty normal to sweat much more than on the roads.

 Some people believe that they sweat more at spinning lessons because they work harder.
 That is not true.

-They sweat more because of the climate, not because they work harder than normally.
-I will recommend you to drink water with electrolytes and carbohydrates to maintain a high level of performance during the whole session.
+They sweat more because of the climate, not because they work harder than usual.
+Therefore, I will recommend you drink water with electrolytes and carbohydrates to maintain a high level of performance during the whole session.

 3. Choose intervals carefully

-Spinning instructors plan their lesson to be interesting and challenging for a wide range of riders.
-Most of them train spinning only 2 to 3 times week, so they can use all their effort in this short period.
+Spinning instructors plan their lessons to be exciting and challenging for a wide range of riders.
+However, most of them spin only 2 to 3 times a week to use all their effort in this short period.

 You can’t do intervals every single day.
-Some days should be easy days.
-If you go for a ride in the spinning class on one of these days, please remember your goal with the training.
+Some days should be easy.
+If you go for a ride in the spinning class on rest days, please remember your goal with the training.

 I’ve never tried spinning.
 My new gym does not offer classes, and I never got around to going to one at my old gym.